eliot-geek/Profession-CSharp-Developer/1. Introduction to the profession .NET Developer/01EmployeeManagementSystem/README.md

 - Outputs the database to the console.
 - Dismisses employees with a salary greater than a specified value or with a given name.

-### Methods in the Repository Class:

-- `AddEmployee`: Adds a new employee to the database.
-- `SelectRandomName`: Selects a random name from the databases.
-- `GenerateRandomAge`: Generates a random age.
-- `GenerateRandomSalary`: Generates a random salary.
-- `PrintEmployeeDatabase`: Outputs the database to the console.
-- `DismissEmployeesBySalary`: Dismisses employees with a salary greater than a specified value.
-- `DismissEmployeesByName`: Dismisses employees with a given name.

 ## **Homework**

 ### **Difficulty Level: Simple**